 Pass legislation to create a multi-stakeholder committee process with funding to support the development of a statewide land use planning policy and implementation plan that guides development to growth areas, town centers, and appropriate rural locations, and limits the development within ecologically sensitive/risk-prone areas.
 The Legislature should clarify how and if this plan informs or directs land use planning, policy and regulation at the local, regional, and state level.

-If a State Land Use Plan is authorized, explore creation of a State Planning Office and/or other potential structures within the executive branch to implement the Plan at the state level.
+If a statewide land use planning policy and implementation plan is authorized, explore creation of a State Planning Office and/or other potential structures within the executive branch to implement the Plan at the state level.

-Direct the Legislature to authorize development and implementation of a Statewide Land Use Plan.
-In doing so, the Legislature should clarify how and if a State Land Use Plan informs or directs land use planning, policy and regulation at the local, regional, and state level.
+Encourage the Legislature to authorize development and implementation of a statewide land use planning policy and implementation plan.
+In doing so, the Legislature should clarify how and if a statewide land use planning policy and implementation plan informs or directs land use planning, policy, and regulation at the local, regional, and state level.
 Create a State-wide redevelopment authority to bank land, underwrite acceptable risk, address blight, vacancy, and brownfields, improve building flood resilience in settled areas, and plan for new neighborhood development and infrastructure.

 Prioritize public funding for mixed-use developments near transit hubs in regional and rural centers